 Is It Hot in Here, Or Is It Just Me?

 Picture this: you walk into a room and find the charred remains of a person, with only a few identifiable body parts left intact—a leg, perhaps, or maybe the skull.
-The area immediately surrounding the spot where the person breathed his or her last is also heavily charred, but the fire never spread to the rest of the room.
+The area immediately surrounding the spot where the person breathed their last is also heavily charred, but the fire never spread to the rest of the room.
 It looks as if the person somehow caught on fire, but then burned up so rapidly that the fire was unable to spread.
-There being no matches or other apparent source of ignition nearby, it’s extremely easy to conclude that the origin of the fire must have been internal.
+There being no apparent source of ignition nearby, it’s easy to conclude that the origin of the fire must have been internal.
 Hence spontaneous human combustion.

 What I’ve just described may sound unbelievable, but such scenes have been reliably documented hundreds of times in the last few centuries.
 (It’s also been fictionalized—for example, by Charles Dickens in Bleak House.)
 The question is not whether the bodies burned, it’s how they burned.